Alfresco/alfresco-ansible-deployment/docs/README.md

 Legend:

-* :heavy_check_mark: platform supported and tested on this playbook
+* :white_check_mark: platform supported and tested on this playbook
 * :ballot_box_with_check: platform supported but not automatically tested on this playbook
 * :x: platform NOT supported by this playbook even if officially supported by Alfresco
 * `-` platform not officially supported by Alfresco